Yijia-Xiao/Yijia-Xiao.github.io/_pages/about.md

 <!-- I'm interested in addressing problems from the following perspectives. -->
 The approaches/perspectives I favor for addressing problems.
 - **Universal**
-  - *Pre-training* can extract universal representation, bridging the gap between `massive unlabeled` and `limited labeled` data.
+  - *Pre-training* can extract universal representation.
+Bridge the gap between `massive unlabeled` and `limited labeled` data.
+  - *Knowledge* is the empirical summarization of experiences/data.
-  - *Knowledge* can be viewed as an empirical summarization.
-For example, find motifs and infer their properties from massive protein data, and in reverse, use these knowledge to better infer an `unseen` protein.
+    - Find motifs and infer their properties from massive protein data
+    - In reverse, use these knowledge to better infer on `unseen` protein.

 - **Interdisciplinary**: with biology, neuroscience, etc.
   - Use AI to model *co-evolution* information (inspired by *biology*).